Getty Images/iStockphoto

 Use AWS Cost Explorer and other billing tools to monitor how much the organization spends and avoid any surprise bills at the end of the month.

 Google and Microsoft also offer several different types of cloud storage.
 Like with AWS, pricing varies widely based on the type of storage.
-Prices also tend to vary by region and possible volume discounts.
+Prices also tend to vary by region and due to possible volume discounts.
 As such, any one of the three cloud providers can claim to be the least expensive under the right circumstances.